 How to Make the Dough

-I use a stand mixer to make the dough which makes it so much easier, but you can also do it by hand.
-I prefer a moist dough for Lahm Bi Ajeen as it will yield a soft texture, and I add nigella seeds for a great flavour.
+I use a stand mixer to make the dough, which makes it a breeze.
+But you can also knead the dough by hand.
+I prefer a moist dough as it will yield a soft texture.
+A tip I learned from my mom is to add nigella seeds for a great flavour.

 a mixture of yeast and water in a white bowl, with a spoon inside

-Mix the yeast with lukewarm water and set aside for a few minutes
+Mix the yeast with lukewarm water and set aside.

 all-purpose flour, water, yeast, salt and sugar in a bowl, ready to be mixed with a spoon

-Add the flour, sugar, nigella seeds and salt into a mixing bowl and combine.
+Add the flour, sugar, nigella seeds and salt and combine.
 Then add the oil and combine.

 risen dough in a light coloured pot on a light pink tiled background